 Diablo Ballet + Diablo Ballet School Find a Forever Home in Shadelands

-Previously operating with offices in downtown Walnut Creek separate from the school and costume storage, the organization is now united under one roof – bringing all of its operations together in one central space.
-After 32 years of entertaining audiences, Diablo Ballet has found its forever home.
+Previously operating with mulitiple offices in downtown Walnut Creek separate from the school and costume storage, the organization is now united under one roof – bringing all of its operations together in one central space.
+After 32 years of entertaining audiences and nurturing dancers, Diablo Ballet has found its forever home.

 The entire Diablo Ballet organization — Company, School, and adminstrative offices — is now under one roof at 490 N. Wiget Lane, Walnut Creek.
 [Photo courtesy Diablo Ballet]

-For Lauren, Diablo Ballet artistic director, who has helped spearhead the Company’s direction, and her staff and team of professional dancers, this is another welcome milestone in a year of growth and expansion, a testament to the pull and power of ballet, an art form that combines extreme athleticism, emotional storytelling, and artistic grace to engage audiences fortunate enough to have a seat in the theater.
+For Lauren and her staff and team of professional dancers, this is another welcome milestone in a year of growth and expansion, a testament to the pull and power of ballet, an art form that combines extreme athleticism, emotional storytelling, and artistic grace to engage audiences fortunate enough to have a seat in the theater.

 Members of Diablo Ballet’s professional dance company are full-time employees of Diablo Ballet, who perform on stage, teach dance in the studio and classroom, and participate in Diablo Ballet’s many community programs and initiatives.
 [Photo courtesy Diablo Ballet]

-Today, Diablo Ballet is an award-winning, internationally recognized professional dance company committed to enriching, inspiring, and educating children and adults through the art of dance.
-The Company has made profound contributions to the regional performing arts scene, and dance studio and school classrooms throughout Contra Costa and Alameda counties.
+Today, Diablo Ballet is an award-winning, internationally recognized professional dance company, numbering 18 dancers, committed to enriching, inspiring, and educating children and adults through the art of dance.

 Open seven days a week, Diablo Ballet School offers classes for ages three (Pre-ballet) through adult, with a professiional track for teens interested in pursuing a career in dance.
 [Photo courtesy Diablo Ballet]

 “In 2018, as we started planning to celebrate Diablo Ballet’s 25th anniversary the next year, we also began talking about starting a ballet school,” said Lauren.
-“We knew that, to ensure the longevity of the organization, we needed a school to enable us to grow and provide employment and training opportunities for our dancers.
-Plus, being able to develop our own curricula based on our professional dance experiences and to offer young dancers opportunities to develop a solid, well-structured foundation in dance, establishing a school made perfect sense.”
+“We knew that, to ensure the longevity of the organization, we needed a school to enable us to grow and provide employment and training opportunities for our dancers, and to offer young dancers opportunities to develop a solid, well-structured foundation in dance.”

 At one time, the Diablo Ballet dance company was working out of Shadelands Art Center, before it moved to a studio in Pleasant Hill, then to a studio in downtown Walnut Creek.
 The School was renting space once occupied by Contra Costa School of Performing Arts in Shadelands.
 The organization’s administrative offices were in downtown Walnut Creek, and its costumes were in a rental space in Berkeley.